jjkeijser/cifs-over-ssh/Win10/Multihost.md

   <img src="../images/Win10LoopPropertiesTCPIP.png" alt="loopPropertiesTCPIP" width="400">

-  Select **Use the following IP address** and fill in the 'IP address' and 'Subnet mask' as above.
+  Select **Use the following IP address** and fill in for the  'IP address' **10.255.255.1** and for the 'Subnet mask' **255.255.255.0**.
+This IP address will be used to mount shares from the first remote host.

   It is not necessary to fill in the 'Default gateway' or a 'DNS server'.